CAlmazan3/Data-Analaysis_Projects/README.md

 ### Airplane Passenger Satisfaction analysis
 - An analysis that analyzed Airplane passenger satisfaction through various different conditions, such as In-Flight service, flight distance, and etc. The dataset     was created by Maven Analytics.
 I used Microsoft Excel for this analysis.

+### Mexican Toy Sales analysis
+- An analysis based on toy sales and profits in Mexico.
+I find seasonal trends, top toy products, and the value of the stores inventory.
+I also recommend how to reach peak profit due to certain relationships that caused high profits in the data.